 How to choose the right monitoring solution for any business

 Monitoring is crucial as it helps to reduce downtime.
-And downtime… Well, you know the story: revenue loss, angry customers, upset bosses.
+And downtime… Well, you know the story: stressed out IT team, revenue loss, angry customers, upset colleagues.

 But what is the right solution?
 How do you find the best monitoring solution for you?